sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 ## Free-Form Prose Answers: Uniformly Solid

-First, I asked each model the question the way a normal person would, with no special instructions.
+First, I asked each model the questions the way a normal person would, with no special instructions.
 Every model opens with an unequivocal answer, cites essentially the same evidence in the same order, and differs mainly in verbosity and tone.
 ChatGPT indulges its customary love of bullet points.

 ### MMR and autism